Leslie8826/SQL/Oracle/Project 1/README.md

 6. Analysis <br>
 With dml statements we could query the table and get the information we needed to get the company analyzed.<br>
-We also visualized the data queries with Tableau Software
+We also visualized the data queries with Tableau Software.